ianwolf99/maavi/README.md

 - https://m.facebook.com/story.php?story_fbid=499162314119947&id=329284291107751

 # Brief Introduction
-- Automatic get, post tunning for parameters
-- Get complete information if target parameter is vulnerable to common or advanced payloads
-- This is all in one tool for common or advanced payloads
+- This is all in one tool for common to advanced to OWASP TOP 10 Vulnerabilities to obfuscated payloads identifcation
+- It saves time and provide true results
+- It shows what kind of dangers is lurking into your web or paramter

 # Vulnerablities Assessment
-- Automatically scan/fuzz for common to r Advanced Vulnerabilities to OWASP TOP Vulnerabilities for
+- Automatically scan/fuzz for common to Advanced Vulnerabilities to OWASP TOP 10 Vulnerabilities for
 - PHP
+- Obfuscated strings
+- Buffer Overflows
 - SSI
 - COMMAND/TEMPLATE INJECTIONS
 - LFI,RFI